-In order to service your account and process transactions for your account, Millennium may provide Personal Information to its affiliates and to non-affiliated third party financial service providers that assist Millennium in servicing your account and have a need for such information, such as a broker-dealer or administrator.
+In order to service your account and process transactions for your account, Millennium may provide Personal Information to its affiliates and to non-affiliated third party financial service providers that assist Millennium in servicing your account and have a need for such information, such as a broker-dealer, counterparty bank or administrator.
 In addition, Millennium may share Personal Information with non-affiliated third party non-financial service providers, in order to process or service client transactions, products or reporting.
 Unaffiliated third parties in this instance may include service providers such as word processors and printers.
 Any such contract entered into by Millennium will include provisions designed to ensure as far as possible that the third party will uphold applicable data protection laws when handling Personal Information.
 Millennium may also disclose Personal Information to regulatory authorities as required or permitted by applicable law.

 In the event that we are involved in the sale or transfer of some or all of our businesses, as part of that sale or transfer transaction, we may disclose your Personal Information to the acquiring organisation, but we will require the acquiring organisation to agree to protect the privacy of your Personal Information in a manner that is consistent with this Policy.